Unseeded Vondrousova stuns Jabeur to win Wimbledon title

-LONDON : Czech Marketa Vondrousova stunned Tunisia's Ons Jabeur 6-4 6-4 on Saturday to become the first unseeded player in the professional era to win the Wimbledon women's singles title.
+LONDON: Czech Marketa Vondrousova stunned Tunisia's Ons Jabeur 6-4 6-4 on Saturday (Jul 15) to become the first unseeded player in the professional era to win the Wimbledon women's singles title.

-The 24-year-old left-hander, who a year ago needed wrist surgery, proved too steady the error-strewn Jabeur who ended up as runner-up for the second successive year.
+The 24-year-old left-hander, who a year ago needed wrist surgery, proved too steady for the error-strewn Jabeur, who ended up as runner-up for the second successive year.

 Jabeur was bidding to become the first Arab player to win a Grand Slam title and the first African woman to lift one of the four major trophies.
 But she was well below her best.